jeremytammik/tbc/a/1907_reflect_transform.md

 the [Forge Design Automation API for Revit 2022 now to support exporting to PDF directly](https://forge.autodesk.com/blog/design-automation-revit-2022-now-support-exporting-pdf-directly), as documented by my colleague Zhong Wu.

-Thanks to Zhong for testing anbd poiunting this out.
+Thanks to Zhong for testing and pointing this out.